ryan-mcclue/ryan-mcclue/src/interview.md

 This is the portfolio I have, here is want I can bring.

+focus on your skillset, degree, language skills, relevant coursework and anything else you developed while at university.
+Basically focus on all the things that you already have.
+Good employers just want to see that you have the attitude and foundational skillset to develop your skills further at their company, not work experience.

+Investigate company procedure in making a pull request

+TEAMWORK: git ethos 'one idea is one commit', i.e. squishing with git commit --amend

 my style of programming and problems enjoy solving found in embedded, e.g your constrained with the silicon not like in web where you just build another data centre

 IMPORTANT: web docs with hyperlinks are not present for embedded.